edward-le-coding/BasicLibrary/README.md

 # BasicLibrary
 BasicLibrary is a toy Java Spring Boot application that attempts to implement some basic calls to post, put, get, and delete objects within a library.

-Based on lessions from Codecademy
+Based on lessons from Codecademy's Spring Course (https://www.codecademy.com/learn/learn-spring)

 ## Possible Calls:
 ### Welcome: